bill-unitech2021/bill-unitech2021.github.io/_pages/about.md

 ---

 Welcome!
-I am a data scientist applying machine learning tools and causal inference techniques to remote sensing data.
+I am a data scientist applying machine learning tools and causal inference techniques to the Aviation Industry.
 I am also an affiliated researcher with the [Data-driven Analysis of Peace Project](https://dapp-lab.org) and a research collaborator with the
 [Research on International Policy Implementation Lab](https://bridgingthegapproject.org/ripil).